flitzpiepe93/logstructor/README.md

 user_id:"alice" AND level:"ERROR" AND timestamp:[now-1h TO now]
 ```

-**Before:** Grep through gigabytes of text files<br>
+**Before:** Grep through gigabytes of text files ❌<br>
-**After:** Instant search and filtering
+**After:** Instant search and filtering ✅

 ## Get Started

-Getting started with ``LogStructor`` is as simple as installing the package and using its drop‑in replacement for the standard Python logger.
+Installing and using LogStructor is simple:

 ```bash
 pip install logstructor
 ```

-With just a few lines of code, you can start producing structured, machine‑readable logs without changing your existing logging workflow:
+Replace the standard logger:

 ```python
 import logstructor